Find Gun Policy Facts

 Innisfil Journal (Ontario)

 INNISFIL - Two people received minor gunshot wounds after a shotgun was accidentally discharged Saturday at shooting range in Innisfil.
 According to South Simcoe Police, pellets from the shotgun shell ricocheted off the cement floor and struck two people.
 One was struck in the shin, the other was hit in the legs and chest.
 Both parties were transported to hospital, where they were treated and released with minor injuries.
-A 53-year-old Toronto woman was charged...
+A 53-year-old Toronto woman was charged with...
 (GunPolicy.org)

 Read More: Innisfil Journal (Ontario)